Skip to main content

 Structure of a MathJSON Expression

-A MathJSON expression is a combination of numbers, symbols, strings, functions and dictionaries.
+A MathJSON expression is a combination of numbers, symbols, strings and functions.

 Number